jeromeetienne/threex.coloradjust/README.md

 by
 [greggman](http://greggman.com/).
-Here is a [video](http://www.youtube.com/watch?v=rfQ8rKGTVlg#t=25m03s) where you can see greggman explaining the technic.
+Here is a [video](http://www.youtube.com/watch?v=rfQ8rKGTVlg#t=25m03s) where you can see greggman explaining the underlying technic.
+It is released under MIT license.

 Show Don't Tell
 ===============